Does your Website Need a Redesign to Improve Ranking?

 A sudden drop in ranking has various causes but it is often either the result of competitors being more aggressive in updating their sites and gathering backlinks or due to Google's Panda or Penguin updates penalizing sites for over-optimization of content or using your main keywords too often in anchor text if backlinks.
 Also what used to be approved by Google (like trading links) can now reduce your ranking so a link analysis might be needed.

-Mobile friendly sites are gaining more importance with search engines, so if your website isn't easily viewed on tablets and mobile phone as well as desktops you may want to consider Responsive Web Design.
-Google has set up a deadline of April 21, 2015 for setting sites up for mobile or it will affect their ranking.
-This will only affect mobile search so the effect on your site is dependent on how much mobile traffic your site receives.
+Mobile friendly sites are gaining more importance with search engines, so if your website isn't easily viewed on tablets and mobile phone as well as desktops you may want to consider a redesign.
+Check out the Mobile Website Design Portfolio for sites I've set up for mobile.
+Google had set up a deadline of April 21, 2015 for setting sites up for mobile.
+Those that have already been redesigned often see an increase in ranking in traffic.

 - Not enough search engine traffic.

 - Site not designed for mobile.

 - Site is no longer listed in search engine results.

 - Site does not display the same in all browsers.

 - Site penalized by one of Google's algorithms.

 - Not enough text.